varshabhat42/unified-dev-assistant/README.md

 ## Project Setup

-### 1. Clone the repository
+### 1. Fork Clone the repository
-First, clone the repository to your local machine:
+First, fork the repository to your personal repo in github.
+Then, clone the repository to your local machine:

 ```bash
 git clone https://github.com/varshabhat42/unified-dev-assistant.git